-How to Use a Trellis for Plants – 7 Tips and Tricks
+How to Use a Trellis for Plants: 7 Tips & Tricks

 A trellis is used to help plants grow vertically–and straight.
 They come in different shapes, sizes, and materials, and you can also build a simple homemade trellis out of a few stakes and a mesh screen.